 - 1/4 - 1/2 tsp hot smoked paprika

 - 4 tsp tomato puree

-- 125g feta cheese, cut into small dice
+- 125 g feta cheese, crumbled or cut into small dice (scant 1 cup)

-- Once frozen, grate the butter into fine shreds in the food processor.
+Once frozen, grate the butter into fine shreds in the food processor.
 Swap the grating disc for the regular blade, add the flour, and process until the mixture looks like sand.
-With the motor running, gradually add the cold water until the dough just comes together.
+With the motor running, gradually add just enough of the cold water until the dough comes together.

-- If you don't have a food processor, grate the butter by hand, then cut it into the flour using a knife or metal spoon - don't handle the mixture, or the butter will warm up and melt.
+If you don't have a food processor, grate the butter by hand, then cut it into the flour using a knife or metal spoon - avoid handling the mixture, or the butter will warm up and melt.

 I love this kind of vegetarian dish – delicious, substantial and interesting!
-Kipper and DH are both meat eaters but they certainly don’t complain about eating veggie food when it’s as yummy as these galettes.
+Kipper and DH are both meat eaters but they certainly don’t complain about eating veggie food when it’s as yummy as these rustic feta & caramelised onion galettes.
 Which is why I’m entering this recipe into the Betta Living Vegetarian Recipe competition, running in advance of National Vegetarian Week which this year is 19-25 May.
-They want “to show that vegetarian food is more than just tofu, nut roasts and quorn dishes,” which is certainly the case in this household, I can tell you 🙂
+They want “to show that vegetarian food is more than just tofu, nut roasts and quorn dishes,” which is certainly the case in this household, I can tell you.

 To be honest, it was hard to choose just ONE delicious vegetarian recipe to enter!

 You can find more of my yummy vegetarian recipes here.